Containers in Azure Container Apps

 }

-With the registry information added, the saved credentials can be used to pull a container image from the private registry when your app is deployed.
+Saved credentials are used to pull a container image from the private registry as your app is deployed.

 The following example shows how to configure Azure Container Registry credentials in a container app.